macphersoncole/Colorado-Wildfire-Analysis-and-Prediction/Data/README.md

-This folder contains the data the was collected for the project
+This folder contains the data the was collected for the project.